aashiagrawal/cell_simulation/README.md

             self.listOfPositions[cell] = (curCell.x, curCell.y)
 ```
 ## Task 3: Controlling collisions

-(add commentary)
-Finally, the last task is to accurately represent the simulation of cells by avoiding cells overlapping with each other...
+The final task is to accurately represent the simulation of cells by preventing cells from overlapping with each other.

 ### i.
 Update Grid class to control collision amongst moving cells

 ```Python
 class Grid:
         ...